Tahoe Women's Care

 Gary Willen, MD, MBA

 Gynecologist located in Carson City, NV

 Vaginal dryness and laxity can affect intimacy with your partner and your self-confidence.
 You don’t have to resign yourself to these predicaments.
-Gary F. Willen, MD, provides tools and procedures to improve them with vaginal rejuvenation at Tahoe Women’s Care.
+Gary F. Willen, MD, provides tools and procedures to improve them with vaginal laser therapy at Tahoe Women’s Care.
 If you’re ready to reclaim your sexual health, contact the Carson City, Nevada, clinic online or by phone.
 Dr. Willen also services the surrounding communities of Southlake Tahoe, Lake Tahoe, Minden, and Gardnerville.

 Decreases in estrogen cause up to 50% of postmenopausal women to experience vaginal atrophy.
 Vaginal atrophy is also common in women who have undergone breast cancer treatment since it lowers estrogen levels.